davisford/daisycentral/README.md

 This is the webapp that runs at http://demo.daisyworks.com.
 Early prototype code was hosted at http://live.daisyworks.com.
 I'm now working on building out a full-blown app that will provide a web bridge to our hardware devices found at http://daisyworks.com

-# NOTE
-I'm going to rip `node_modules` out of the git repo.
-This had previously been recommended as best practice but is now discouraged in favor of [npm shrinkwrap](http://blog.nodejs.org/2012/02/27/managing-node-js-dependencies-with-shrinkwrap/) so that change is coming soon.

 ## Tech Stack

 * [node.js](http://nodejs.org) - app server